 - Pace the introduction of characters.
 Give each one their own five hundred to a thousand words before dragging in another person that needs to be added to the reader’s memory.
 Use these words wisely and avoid describing a list of attributes and achievements.
 Instead stay in the present and show the character’s current actions and attitudes.

 Does slowing the pace of the story so that the reader has time to become acquainted with each new character’s personality bother you as an author?
 Then, consider the possibility that some of your characters should be combined.
 It’s your best option if they are contributing to the same goal in the plot.
-Having one of your characters meld with another will take careful attention as you clean up the story to remove all traces.
+Having one of your characters meld with another will take careful attention as you clean up the story to remove all traces of the deleted person.

 If you find the need to combine characters in scenes that you have already written, their dialog and actions become truncated.
 If they are the only two in the scene, spoken words will be translated into internal thoughts.
-If you have really overloaded the story with unnecessary characters, you may go through this procedure more than once.
+You may go through this procedure more than once, if you have really overloaded the story with characters.
 But, the other option is to have reader’s head spinning, which makes it hard to read–hard enough that they may simply close the book and never open it again.